Free Discontinuity Regression: With an Application to the Economic Effects of Internet Shutdowns: Application: The Economic Effects of Internet Shutdowns in India

 \section{Application: The Economic Effects of Internet Shutdowns in India}

-Internet shutdowns, which are deliberate disruptions of internet or electronic communications, rendering them inaccessible or effectively unusable, have recently attracted international attention, as their number reached a record high in 2022 \citep{rosson2023weapons}.
-India, with its burgeoning digital economy, has shut down the internet at least 646 times between 2018 and 2023 \citep{InternetShutdowns2024}, more than any other country in that period, mainly to prevent or shut down protests and communal violence and to prevent cheating in examinations \citep{hrw}.
-In this section, we exploit the geographic discontinuities induced by such internet shutdowns to estimate their effect on economic activity.
+Internet shutdowns—deliberate disruptions of internet or electronic communications—have recently drawn global attention, reaching a record high in 2022 \citep{rosson2023weapons}.
+India, with its burgeoning digital economy, has implemented at least 646 such shutdowns between 2018 and 2023 \citep{InternetShutdowns2024}, more than any other country, primarily to quell protests, communal violence, and cheating in examinations \citep{hrw}.
+In this section, we exploit the geographic discontinuities caused by these shutdowns to estimate their short-term economic impact.

-The FDR estimator is ideally suited for this task: the precise areas exposed to the shutdown, which induced a discontinuous drop in internet connectivity, were \textit{a priori} unknown.
-Furthermore, the multidimensional nature of the method allows us to estimate the discontinuities directly, circumventing the common practice of collapsing the setting to a univariate setting using ``distance from the boundary''.
+The FDR estimator is well-suited for this purpose because the areas exposed to the shutdown—where internet connectivity abruptly dropped—were unknown \textit{a priori}.
+Its multidimensional formulation allows us to explicitly estimate the geography of the targeted areas.
+This is of independent interest, to understand what areas were affected, but also enables us to precisely estimate the impact of the shutdown by looking at the size of the jumps at the estimated area boundaries.

-We study a shutdown imposed by the Rajasthan state government on September 26, 2021, that aimed to prevent cheating on the Rajasthan Eligibility Exam for Teachers.
-This exam paves the way for employment as a public school teacher.
-Such teaching positions are coveted as they come with generous benefits in many Indian states.
-Moreover, the exam had not been held since 2018, as it was scheduled on a discretionary basis before a change of rules led it to be held yearly from 2023 onward \citep{yeung2021internet}.
-As a result, hundreds of thousands of candidates sat for the exam, increasing the likelihood of cheating, which had become a high-profile issue after several cheating scandals received nationwide media attention in previous years \citep{Purohit}.
-In response to these concerns, various Rajasthan district governments announced, in the days prior to September 26, a shutdown of mobile internet connectivity between 6 am and 6 pm.\footnote{Specifically, the District Magistrates or Divisional Commissioners of the following districts issued official orders mandating the temporary suspension of telecom services: Ajmer, Jhunjhunu, Kota, Bundi, Baran, Jhalawar, and Udaipur (other than Lasadiya and Kotda) \citep{Mishra_2021}.}
+We focus on a shutdown imposed by the Rajasthan state government on September 26, 2021, to prevent cheating on the Rajasthan Eligibility Exam for Teachers.
+This high-stakes exam, not held since 2018, drew hundreds of thousands of candidates in 2021 amid heightened concerns of cheating after several scandals \citep{Purohit}.
+In the days before the exam, multiple district governments announced a mobile internet shutdown from 6 am to 6 pm.\footnote{Specifically, the District Magistrates or Divisional Commissioners of Ajmer, Jhunjhunu, Kota, Bundi, Baran, Jhalawar, and parts of Udaipur issued suspension orders \citep{Mishra_2021}.}